-One thing that most hunters can expect on a hunting trip to B.C. is Rain.
-And while the area that we hunt at the headwaters of the Yukon River system may not be as rainy as the coastal forests, we still see our fair share of precipitation.
+One thing that most hunters can expect on a hunting trip to British Columbia is Rain.
+Our hunting area is located inland, near the headwaters of the Yukon River system.
+As such, we don’t see nearly as much rain as the coastal forests.
+However, we still see our fair share of precipitation.

 Our early season hunters typically enjoy the best weather of the season.
-Temperatures tend to drop and conditions get more inhospitable later in the season.
-But there are always exceptions and rain can be a factor anytime.
+Temperatures tend to drop and conditions become more inhospitable later in the season.
+But even throughout the summer months, rain can be a factor anytime.

 On any wilderness hunt, quality rain gear is a critical piece of equipment.
-It’s even more important in places like British Columbia.
-It’s not uncommon for our hunters wear rain gear every day of a 10-day hunt.
-Because even when it’s not raining, you may find yourself busting through soaking wet willows or spruce thickets.
+It’s even more important in places like northern BC.
+It wouldn’t be unusual for our hunters wear rain gear every day of a 10-day hunt.
+Because even when it’s not raining, you may find yourself busting through wet willows or spruce thickets.
 Having quality rain gear is a must.

 When it comes to choosing rain gear that’s right for a long wilderness hunt, there are a few factors that we would recommend you consider.
 These are the top three qualities that we recommend in rain gear: